 What could make someone feel more special than constant surprise reminders throughout the day?

 Cut out pieces of scrapbook paper and write special messages to your mother on each one.
-Invite your child to help you think of things to include, such as nice compliments, messages of gratitude, or a lovely quote from their best‑loved books.
+Invite your child to help you think of things to include, such as nice compliments, messages of gratitude, or a lovely quote from their favourite books.

 Encourage your child to write the messages on each piece and leave them around the house for your mother to stumble upon throughout the day.
 Try leaving your love notes in place like the dashboard of her car, on the bathroom mirror, in the sock drawer, or inside the fridge!

 Start your free trial of Reading Eggs and let your child enjoy the children's book library, as well as hundreds of phonics and reading lessons that are fun and highly interactive.